Quebec to fund its CSeries stake via annual borrowing program

 Canada’s Prime Minister Justin Trudeau has said Bombardier must make a “strong business case,” in order to win any federal investment.

-Bombardier’s narrow-body line of CSeries are set to compete against Boeing Co’s 737 aircraft and Airbus Group’s A319 and A320 jets.
+Bombardier’s narrow-body line of CSeries are set to compete against Boeing Co’s (BA.N) 737 aircraft and Airbus Group’s A319 and A320 jets.
 Bombardier has so far received 243 firm orders for the 110-130-seat narrowbody jets, but it is still short of its target of 300 firm orders by the time the plane enters service next year.
-(Writing and additional reporting by Euan Rocha; Editing by Andrew Hay)